 - Tomatoes need warmth – whether you begin your own seedlings or purchase them, tomatoes need warmth.
 Wait until soil temperatures are consistently over 60 degrees Fahrenheit before planting outside.
 If the weather remains iffy, protect tender seedlings from cold with plant protectors.

-- Re-pot your plants – re-pot your tomatoes twice.
+- Re-pot your plants – When you are repotting plants, you give them extra room to expand their roots.
+Re-pot your tomatoes twice.
 The final re-potting should be 3-4 weeks after the first, and it should be in a large, deep pot or straight into the ground if you have a garden.

 - Remove the leaves at the bottom – after your tomato plants reach about 3 feet tall, remove the leaves from the bottom of the stem.
 These are the oldest leaves, and they are usually the primary leaves to develop fungus problems.
 Spraying it weekly with compost tea can be effective at warding off fungal diseases.